 Keywords: Neoplatonism, Swedenborg, Proclus, C.G.
 Jung, unus mundus, active imagination, synchronicity, correspondence, spiritual influx, analytical psychology.

-According to Carl Gustav Jung, the archetypes are universal, archaic patterns and images residing in the collective unconscious as the psychic counterpart of bodily instinct.
+According to Carl Gustav Jung, the archetypes are universal, archaic patterns and images residing in the collective unconscious as the psychic counterparts of bodily instinct.
 They are hidden autonomous forms, thus independent of consciousness, largely self-willed, having a ‘luminosity’ of their own.
-The archetypal image is moulded by the individual context and the history of surrounding culture, which fill them with their specific content.
-As inherited potentials they manifest as images and in collective movements in the outside world.
-Jungian archetypes depend on the archetypes-as-such, which are empty forms that take expression as diverse mythological motives, such as the anima, the hero, the trickster, etc. The term archetype is commonly used interchangeably as referring both to archetypes-as-such and archetypal images.
+The archetypal images are moulded by the individual context and the history of surrounding culture, providing them with their specific content.
+As inherited potentials they manifest as symbolic imagery and in collective movements in the outside world.
+Jungian archetypes depend on the archetypes-as-such, empty forms or predispositions.
+These take expression as diverse mythological motifs, such as the anima, the hero, the trickster, etc. The term archetype is commonly used interchangeably as referring both to archetypes-as-such and archetypal images.
 The archetype can be experienced introspectively.
 It can also be deduced by examining art, myth, fairy tale, religion, and — most importantly — dreams (cf. Wiki, ‘Jungian archetypes’, here).

 Jung rejected the tabula rasa (blank slate) theory of human psychology.
 During evolution, patterns typical for human individual destiny have manifested as archetypes.
 Typical life-courses or roles in human society, such as the ‘king’ or the ‘shaman’, have become imprinted in our common psychology.
 The archetypes form a substratum common to all humanity.
 The representations themselves are not inherited, merely the forms.
 The archetype in itself is empty form, a possibility of representation which is given a priori.

 Jung came to conceive of archetypes as psychophysical patterns that have their abode in a transcendental layer of the universe, the unus mundus.
-Thus, Jung’s idea of archetypes belongs in the Platonic tradition of transcendental Forms as underlying the structure of the psyche and the world.
-He held that the archetype has a dual nature: it exists both in the psyche and in the physical universe at large, which is an idea deriving from Neoplatonism and Proclus (see below).
-Jung used the adjective “psychoid” to denote the transcendental and psychophysical aspect of the archetype.
+Thus, Jung’s idea of archetypes belongs in the Platonic tradition of transcendental Forms as underlying the structure of both psyche and world.
+He held that the archetype has a dual nature: it exists both in the psyche and in the physical universe at large, an idea deriving from Neoplatonism and Proclus (see below).
+Jung used the adjective psychoid to denote the transcendental and psychophysical aspect of the archetype.
 He propounded that archetypal structures govern the behavior of all living organisms, including the behaviour of inorganic matter.

 To account for the instantiation of archetypes in the material world, which is influx in Neoplatonic language, Jung invented the term synchronicity.
 Synchronicity denotes an acausal principle of coincidence, inherent to the cosmos, which gives rise to causally unrelated events that have the same underlying archetypal meaning.
 Thus, a psychic event in an individual can materialize in the outer world as a meaningful coincidence (a synchronicity), depending on the temporal preponderancy of an archetype.